FullofQuarks/Windows-Ledger-Binaries/README.md

 The only purpose this repo serves is to provide a location for Windows binaries.

-This repo is also currently supplies the Windows binaries for the [Chocolatey](https://chocolatey.org/packages/ledger) package.
+This repo also currently supplies the Windows binaries for the [Chocolatey](https://chocolatey.org/packages/ledger) package.